An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Discretisation

 The matrix $R$,

-selects, by multiplication from the left-hand side, the rows of the matrix $A$ that correspond to pixels where the Laplacian stencil is applied. $R^T$ blows a vector that corresponds to the inner pixels up to the full size of our picture while setting the boundary pixels to zero.
+selects, by multiplication from the left-hand side, the rows of the matrix $A$ that correspond to inner pixels where the Laplacian stencil is applied. $R^T$ blows a vector that corresponds to the inner pixels up to the full size of our picture while setting the boundary pixels to zero.
 The projector $P=R^TR$ projects to the orthogonal complement of the space spanned by $\vec{b}$.
 As a consequence $PA=A$.
+With the help of the matrices $R$ and $R^T$, respectively, a symmetric matrix $\Asym$ can be extracted from the matrix $A$ as well as a reduced vector $\bsym$,

-With the help of the matrices $R$ and $R^T$, respectively, a symmetric matrix $\Asym$ can be extracted from the matrix $A$ as well as a reduced vector $\bsym$ that allow for an alternative representation of the solution of system \eqref{heatdisc} given in lemma~\ref{exactsolrep}.
+that allow for an alternative representation of the solution of system \eqref{heatdisc} given in Lemma~\ref{exactsolrep}.

 \begin{lemma} The exact solution of equation \eqref{heatdisc} can be written as

 where $\varphi_1(z)=(e^z-1)\slash z$. \end{lemma} \begin{proof} It is well known that the matrix exponential solves the ordinary differential equation \eqref{heatdisc}.
 Hence, from here, we obtain